 Coming Out of the Closet, Again

 Many of our LGBTQ elders have memories of the 1950s and earlier, when they lived a closeted existence.
-Coming out as LGBTQ meant that, in recent years, they have experienced legal and societal gains that have allowed them rights and respect and a way out of the closet.
+Consequently, coming out as LGBTQ meant that, in recent years, they have experienced legal and societal gains that have allowed them rights and respect and a way out of the closet.
 For these individuals, moving from their beloved communities, where they have been able to live freely (sometimes for the first time in their lives), may create stress, anxiety, and a new-found problem.

 “Would we be living together?
 Could we hold hands?
 Could we put our arms around each other watching television when everybody else is straight?
 I mean, socially it would be totally uncomfortable.
 What would it be like if my partner came to visit?
-How would we visit that would be acceptable to the rest of the facility?
+How would we visit that would be acceptable to the rest of the facility?”

 Concerns About Health Care

 There are currently 2.7 million LGBTQ individuals over 50 who constitute 3% of the U.S. population.
 Of those, 1.1 million are over 65.
-Those numbers are expected to double by 2060.
+In addition, those numbers are expected to double by 2060.
 These individuals are concerned about health disparities after a lifetime of political, economic, and social inequity.
 They are an invisible, undercounted, and under-served minority.
 Many cannot afford health care.
 Almost 50% of all elders 50 years of age or older are living with HIV.

 Approximately 13% report being denied health care or having received poor health care in the past.
 Among transgender elders, cardiovascular disease remains high.
 Many have other chronic physical conditions.
 For many, they have faced housing discrimination based on their sexual orientation or gender identity.
-And many distrust health care providers.
+Moreover, many distrust health care providers.

 Aging with Pride